De Iongh laboratory: Ocular development laboratory

 In collaboration with the Fletcher lab, we are currently investigating molecular mechanisms involved in retinal degenerations, particularly those that underlie retinal remodelling, which occurs after the photoreceptors have degenerated.
 Preventing remodelling changes may be important to ensure the success of therapies aimed at restoring vision.
 We are also studying whether developmental signalling pathways can be re-activated in the degenerate, remodelling retina with a view to determining whether these can be used to regenerate photoreceptors in the retina.

-A/Prof Robb de Iongh
+Associate Professor Robb de Iongh

 Faculty Research Themes